serilog-contrib/serilog-sinks-elasticsearch/README.md

 * Starting from version 3, compatible with Elasticsearch 2.
 * Version 6.x supports the new Elasticsearch.net version 6.x library.
 * From version 8.x there is support for Elasticsearch.net version 7.
 * From version 9.x there is support for Elasticsearch.net version 8.
 Version detection is enabled by default, in which case `TypeName` is handled automatically across major versions 6, 7 and 8.
 Versions 2 and 5 of Elasticsearch are no longer supported.
-We also focus on .NET 6 going forward to keep the maintanance simpler.
-If you need older frameworks, please stick with a previous version.
+Version 9.0.0 of the sink targets netstandard2.0 and therefore can be run on any .NET Framework that supports it (both .NET Core and .NET Framework), however, we are focused on testing it with .NET 6.0 to make the maintenance simpler.

 ## Quick start